converged-computing/metrics-operator/docs/getting_started/custom-resource-definition.md

 ### Spec

 Under the spec, there are several variables to define.
-Descriptions are included below, and we reccommend that you look at [examples](https://github.com/converged-computing/metrics-operator/tree/main/examples) in the repository for more.
+Descriptions are included below, and we recommend that you look at [examples](https://github.com/converged-computing/metrics-operator/tree/main/examples) in the repository for more.
 Specifically, you must choose ONE of:

  - application